Data-Oriented-House/PortableBuildTools/README.md

 ![Screenshot](gui.png)

+**[NOTE]** Windows 7 users should not install SDK starting with 26100, those do not work anymore.

 ## Command-Line Interface

 The program also has a command-line interface.
-Run it with --help to see usage.
+Run it with `?` to see usage.

 ## Credits